macloo/python-adv-web-apps/docs/_build/html/_sources/flask_forms.rst.txt

 .. figure:: _static/images/books_hopper.png
    :alt: Books Hopper screenshot

-Bootstrap 4 was used in all templates in the Books Hopper app, but Flask-Bootstrap was not.
+Bootstrap 4 was used in all templates in the Books Hopper app, but Bootstrap-Flask was not.
+Bootstrap styles were all coded in the usual ways.

-.. important:: You are using Bootstrap 4 in Flask if you installed with ``pip install Flask-Bootstrap4``.
-In early 2018, Bootstrap 4 replaced Bootstrap 3.
-The differences are significant.

 Resources